-FTP Code means the International Code for Application of Fire Test Procedures, 2010, as adopted by IMO resolution MSC.307(88).
+FTP Code means the International Code for Application of Fire Test Procedures, 2010 adopted by IMO resolution MSC.307(88), as amended by IMO resolution MSC.437(99).

 Code on Alerts and Indicators means the Code on Alerts and Indicators, as adopted by IMO resolution A.1021(26).